grafana/grafana-infinity-datasource/docs/sources/setup/authentication.md

 ## Bearer token

-Bearer token enable requests to authenticate using an access key, such as a JSON Web Token (JWT), personal access token.
+Bearer token enable requests to authenticate using an access key, such as a JSON Web Token (JWT) or personal access token.
 In the request headers, the `Authorization` header uses the `Bearer <API_KEY>` format.

 {{< admonition type="tip" >}}